 These include housing, administering prophylactics, controlling consumption of contaminated food, and evacuation.
 The emergency response manual outlines the approved levels of intervention and protective measures.
 Evacuation is an effective countermeasure, but it is only used after careful consideration of its benefits and risks.
 If radiation levels remain too high, relocation of the affected population may be necessary.
 Nuclear power plants are some of the safest facilities in the world, but accidents can still occur that negatively affect people and the environment.
 The International Atomic Energy Agency (IAEA) helps Member States apply international safety standards to strengthen nuclear power plant safety.

-Although the construction and operation of these facilities are closely monitored and regulated by the Nuclear Regulatory Commission (NRC), accidents are possible.
+In the event of an accident that releases radiation, local authorities will activate warning sirens or another approved warning method.
+Nuclear power plants are closely monitored and regulated by the Nuclear Regulatory Commission (NRC).
 Extensive studies are conducted around each nuclear power plant to collect dietary intake data.
-Nuclear Power Plant Safety (NPP) in India is a very important topic and the right information needs to be disseminated to all readers and the general public.
+Nuclear Power Plant Safety (NPP) in India is an important topic that needs to be disseminated to readers and the general public.